Some of the numbers presented in this website may not be the most recent available

 From the coast on the Indian Ocean, low plains rise to savannah and central highlands, bisected by the Rift Valley.
 A plateau region lies in the northeast.
 The central Kenyan Highlands include the volcanic Mount Kenya, the second highest mountain in Africa at 5,199m

-However, in early 2012 Tullow reported an oil find in the Ngamia prospect in the north-western region of Turkana within the East African rift.
+In 1986 legislation was revised and further wells were drilled up to 1990 when large studies of the Lamu Basin study were started and 7 PSCs were signed from 2000.
+Finally in 2012 Tullow reported an oil find in the Ngamia prospect in the north-western region of Turkana within the East African rift.
 Apache was also drilling for offshore gas and reported a small discovery later in the year.
 These finds have opened up new plays in both regions and a whole series of oil discoveries have been reported.

-East African rift basins on trend with those in Uganda may thus eventually yield commercial oil and Globalshift has assigned an oil production profile to the country with small-scale production beginning in 2018 by trucking and then greater volumes in the early 2020s by pipeline.
-Gas will likely be produced much further in the future, waiting on suitable infrastructure.
+Despite continuing delays, East African rift basins on trend with those in Uganda may eventually yield commercial oil and Globalshift has assigned an oil production profile to the country with small-scale oil and gas production beginning in 2020s by trucking and then greater volumes by pipeline.

 South and East Africa